 Morgan Chapel is three miles south of Tuolumne Rd.
 This pioneer chapel was the original place of worship for settlers in the late 1800s.
-A pioneer cemetery sits across the road from the small church dating to the 1880s.
+A pioneer cemetery sits across the road from the small church.

 Wards Ferry is actually one of the oldest roads in Tuolumne County.
 It was once the primary route to get to Yosemite National Park from Sonora long before the present-day Highway 49 was built, which possibly explains the aforementioned network of roads that flow into Wards Ferry.

-Before Graffiti Bridge was constructed in 1971, and going a few decades further to horse and buggy days, there was no bridge.
-There was a ferry, thus the name.
+Before the present-day modern concrete Bridge was constructed in 1971 over the river, and going a few decades further to horse and buggy days, there was no bridge, there was a ferry, thus the name.

 Morgan Chapel on Wards Ferry Rd dates to the late 1800s

-In 1850, Joseph Ward built a ferry from hand cut logs and operated it himself throwing up a sign, ‘Ferry to Cross’.
+The back story of Wards Ferry dates to 1850, Joseph Ward built a ferry from hand cut logs and operated it himself throwing up a sign, ‘Ferry to Cross’.
 Those on foot paid Joseph Ward 25 cents to cross and those mounted on horses paid 50 cents, usually paid in gold.
 Joseph Ward was killed within four years of starting his ferry operation.
-Getting paid in gold made him an opportune target for bandits and he was murdered for his gold.
+Getting paid in gold made him an opportune target for bandits and he was said to be murdered for his gold.

 In the 1850s, the road was very steep and rough terrain.
 The road was eventually paved, but little improvement was ever made to the actual road bed.
 The narrow horse and buggy road remains to this very day, albeit we now have a delicious ribbon of asphalt.